DIY

 Colour change due to light

-Discolouration can also occur due to exposure to UV radiation.
-This is the case for staining solutions used for staining outdoor products, those that sit in shop windows or in areas that are highly exposed to direct light, or those that will pass under UV lamps if such a finish is applied.
-In all these cases, products that are resistant to UV radiation and direct light should be used.
-Specially formulated materials should be used outdoors.
-If formulated indoor stains are used outdoors and the finished furniture sits in the sun, in less than a year that colour, no matter what it is, will fade and turn grey.
+Discoloration can also occur due to exposure to UV radiation.
+This is the case with staining solutions used for staining outdoor products, those in display windows or in areas highly exposed to direct light, or those that will pass under UV lamps if such a finish is applied.
+In all these cases, UV and direct light resistant products should be used.
+Specially formulated exterior materials must be used.
+If interior-formulated dyes are used outdoors and the finished furniture sits in the sun, in less than a year that color, no matter what it is, will fade to gray.

 photo source: naperdillehardwood.com